StevenDye/NLP-Disaster-Tweets/README.md

 Summary of files:
  - The_Notebook.ipynb: Jupyter Notebook documenting the code and the analysis for the project.
 Written for a technical audience
  - EDA.ipynb: Notebook dedicated to EDA
- - Dat_Cleaning: Notebook dedicated to data cleaning
+ - Dat_Cleaning.ipynb: Notebook dedicated to data cleaning
  - data file
      - train.csv
      - test.csv